muhme/joomla-branches-tester/README.md

 with [http://host.docker.internal:7054](http://host.docker.internal:7054) and the backend [http://host.docker.internal:7054/administrator](http://host.docker.internal:7054/administrator).
 User *ci-admin* and password *joomla-17082005* (Whose birthday is it anyway?) are from Joomla System Tests.

+For HTTPS add 100 to the port number, e.g. for Joomla 5.4 use [https://host.docker.internal:7154](https://host.docker.internal:7154).
+The self-signed certificate can be imported from file `installation/certs/self.crt`.

 In parallel you can inspect MariaDB and MySQL database with [phpMyAdmin](https://www.phpmyadmin.net/) on [http://host.docker.internal:7002](http://host.docker.internal:7002) or PostgreSQL database with